MajedAboudi/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-This project explores data from bike-sharing systems in three major U.S. cities — Chicago, New York City, and Washington — using Python.
-The program allows users to filter the data by city, month, and day of the week, and calculates statistics such as:
+This project analyzes bikeshare data from three major U.S. cities — Chicago, New York City, and Washington — using Python.
+It provides an interactive experience where users can filter the data by city, month, and day of the week to generate meaningful statistics, including:

-- Most frequent times of travel
+Peak travel times

-- Most popular stations and trips
+Most commonly used stations and trip combinations

-- Trip duration statistics
+Trip duration metrics

-- User demographics
+User demographic information

-The project is part of the Udacity Data Analyst Nanodegree program and demonstrates skills in data analysis and working with real-world datasets using Python.
+Developed as part of the Udacity Data Analyst Nanodegree program, this project showcases practical skills in data wrangling, analysis, and interpretation using real-world datasets.
 ### Files Used
 - `bikeshare.py` – Main Python script to interact with the user and analyze bikeshare data.
 - `chicago.csv`, `new_york_city.csv`, `washington.csv` – Datasets provided for analysis (not included in this repository).